Randomized Evaluation of the Effects of Anacetrapib Through Lipid Modification - HPS3/TIMI55-REVEAL

 Presented by Dr. Martin Landray at the European Society of Cardiology Congress, Barcelona, Spain, August 29, 2017.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Cardiac Surgery and Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine

 Keywords: AHA17, AHA Annual Scientific Sessions, Atherosclerosis, Cerebrovascular Disorders, Cholesterol Ester Transfer Proteins, Cholesterol, LDL, Cholesterol, HDL, Coronary Artery Disease, Diabetes Mellitus, Dyslipidemias, ESC Congress, ESC2017, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Metabolic Syndrome X, Myocardial Infarction, Myocardial Revascularization, Neoplasms, Peripheral Arterial Disease, Primary Prevention, Treatment Outcome, Vascular Diseases